sdauby/credit-pricing/README.md

 ### 3.4.4 Flexibility

-`Container` is agnostic and unobtrusive with respect to the types of the objects it may contain (e.g. it does not require them to inherit from a specific abstract base class).
+`Container` is non-intrusive with respect to the types of the objects it may contain (e.g. it does not require them to inherit from a specific abstract base class).
 So, we can easily integrate any object type in `Container`: instruments, models, static data representations, configurations, etc.
 For example, the `S3Model` type contains no more and no less than the implementation of Schönbucher's